Giveth/giveth-docs/dapps/quadraticfunding.md

 The estimated matching calculations do not consider the donors' [Passport scores](#gitcoin-passport), or post-round fraud analysis.
 They are rough estimations calculated by assuming that the entire matching pool would be distributed according to the donations made in the round to date.
 This means that the estimated matching amounts are more accurate towards the end of the round, when there is more donation data being used in the calculations.

-The maximum amount that any one project will be able to receive is equal to 20% of the total matching funds for the round.
+The maximum amount that any one project will be able to receive depends on the set matching cap for the corresponding round, and is a set % of the total matching funds.

 During an active round, the estimated matching will be shown on several pages: